o-ran-sc/pti-rtp/docs/developer-guide.rst

 If all go well, you will get the ISO image in:
 ${WORKSPACE}/prj_oran_inf/tmp-glibc/deploy/images/intel-x86-64/oran-image-inf-host-intel-x86-64.iso

-4. (Optional) Use wrapper script build_oran.sh to setup build env and build the ARM Kubernetes Cluster image
+4. (Optional, will be obsoleted in F release) Use wrapper script build_oran.sh to setup build env and build the ARM Kubernetes Cluster image
 ------------------------------------------------------------------------------------------------------------

 Note: